-We submitted the Edmonton Leeside AAP to the Secretary of State for independent examination on 27 April 2018.
-We also sent supporting documents, including copies of responses received during the 2017 proposed submission consultation.
+We submitted the Edmonton Leeside AAP to the Secretary of State for independent examination on 26 April 2018.

 Inspector Anne Jordan BA (Hons) MRTPI will examine the plan on behalf of the Secretary of State.
 Any contact with the Inspector must be through our Programme Officer Jacqui Glover.